greenbone/templates/README-template.md

 Include information on how users can receive support, for example:

-For any question on the usage of COMPONENT please use the [Greenbone Community Portal](https://community.greenbone.net/c/X).
+For any question on the usage of COMPONENT, please use the [Greenbone Community Portal](https://community.greenbone.net/c/X).
 If you found a problem with the software, please [create an issue](https://github.com/greenbone/COMPONENT/issues) on GitHub.
-If you are a Greenbone customer, you may alternatively or additionally forward your issue to the Greenbone Support Portal.
+If you are a Greenbone customer, you may alternatively or additionally forward your issue to the [Greenbone Support Portal](https://jira.greenbone.net/servicedesk/customer/portal/7).

 ## Contributing